Wolfgang Finkelnburg

 Wolfgang Karl Ernst Finkelnburg (5 June 1905 – 7 November 1967) was a German physicist who made contributions to spectroscopy, atomic physics, the structure of matter, and high-temperature arc discharges.
-His vice-presidency of the Deutsche Physikalische Gesellschaft 1941-1945, was influential in that organization’s ability to assert its independence from National Socialist policies.
+His vice-presidency of the Deutsche Physikalische Gesellschaft, from 1941 to 1945, was influential in that organization’s ability to assert its independence from Nazi policies.

 Education

 Finkelnburg began his studies of physics and mathematics in 1924 at the University of Tübingen and the University of Bonn.
 He acquired his doctorate in 1928 under Heinrich Konen, and remained as Konen’s teaching assistant.
 In 1931 he became a teaching assistant at the Technische Hochschule Karlsruhe, and in 1932 he became a Privatdozent there.

 Career

 Early career

 In 1933 and 1934, Finkelnburg took a Rockefeller Foundation Fellowship and did postdoctoral research and studies on continuous spectra, with Robert Andrews Millikan at the California Institute of Technology.
-In 1936, he became an extraordinarius professor at the Technische Hochschule Darmstadt.
-From 1942 to 1945, he was and extraordinarius professor and director of the physics department at the University of Strasbourg.
-At Strasbough, he worked on high-temperature carbon arcs, which had applications to anti-aircraft searchlights.
+In 1936, he became an extraordinarius professor at the Technische Universität Darmstadt.
+From 1942 to 1945, he was an extraordinarius professor and director of the physics department at the University of Strasbourg.
+At Strasboug, he worked on high-temperature carbon arcs, which had applications to anti-aircraft searchlights.
 Some of his scientific endeavors after the war carried on with themes related to the carbon arcs.